paris-saclay-cds/ramp-workflow/doc/using_kits.rst

 The code file(s) (e.g., `estimator.py`) for each submission needs to be stored in their own folder, which then needs to be located within the `submissions` folder.
 The name of the folder containing the code file(s) is the name of the submission.
-For example, the code files for the submission named 'my_submission' should be located at `submissions/my_submission`.
+For example, the code file(s) for the submission named 'my_submission' should be located at `submissions/my_submission`.
 The file structure should look like this::